 Relocation During a Custody Determination

 While the courts recognize that one or both parents may wish to relocate after divorce in order to seek employment, live near a family support system, or simply start over in a new place, the court must find that such a relocation is in the best interests of children.
 If a parent expresses a desire to relocate, it can have an impact on the outcome of a custody battle.

 Courts will not deny a parent the right to relocate if he/she makes intentions known during the custody hearing.
 However, the court can decide whether children will be allowed to relocate with the parent that moves, or if permission to move the children will be denied, essentially placing them in the custody of the parent that stays.
 A parenting schedule will be based upon this decision.

 It’s not unusual for one parent to consider relocation at some point after the divorce and custody agreement have been finalized, perhaps months or years later.
 If the parent wants to relocate with children and the other parent objects, the relocating parent must file a motion, a hearing will be set, and the court will decide which parent the children will remain with and create a new parenting plan based upon the new location of the moving parent.

 The court will take several factors into consideration, including reasons for relocation, the objections of the other parent, the quality of each parent’s relationship with children, the presence of extended family at either location, the impact of the move on kids, educational opportunities at each location, and so on.
 In such cases, the best interests of the kids are at the heart of the court’s decision.

-If you are considering relocating to a new place with your children, or if the other parent has threatened to move with the children, contact the qualified and caring professionals at Curtis Law Firm today at (720) 408-7726 to get the expert legal advice and representation you need.
+If you are considering relocating to a new place with your children, or if the other parent has threatened to move with the children, contact a relocation lawyer at (720) 408-7726 to get the expert legal advice and representation you need.
 Flat rates and unbundled services available.